joriswitstok/lymana_absorption/README.md

 - `seaborn`
 - `mock`

-One way to ensure all these modules are installed is via the file `lya3.yml` provided in the main folder, which can be used to create an `conda` environment in Python 3 (see the `conda` [documentation on environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details) containing all the required packages.
+Most of these modules are easily installed via the file `lya3.yml` provided in the main folder, which can be used to create an `conda` environment in Python 3 (see the `conda` [documentation on environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details) containing all the required packages.
+However, the `lymana_absorption` code and several MPI-related packages (`mpi4py` and `pymultinest`) should be installed via `pip` to ensure properly linking to a local MPI installation (if available).

 If you have `conda` installed and set up as a `python` distribution, this can be achieved with: